SSoelvsten/bdd-benchmark/README.md

 ### Run

 After building, the *build/src* folder contains one executable for every possible combination of BDD library, benchmark, and DD kind.
 Not all libraries support every kind of DD (see [above](#bdd-packages)), and not all benchmarks are available for BDDs/BCDDs or ZDDs.

 The executables follows a `<Library>_<Benchmark>_<DD>` naming scheme (each of the three components in *nocase*).
-All executables have the same command line interface.
-There are the following BDD library options:
+All executables have a common command line interface to configure the BDD library in question:

 - **`-h`**